 - Do NOT touch effusion cells or MBE source materials (e.g. stored under nitrogen in the glove box) without consulting me.
 The cells may contain material such as arsenic, antimony and samarium in powder form.
 I will supervise ALL work outside vacuum with effusion cells.

 - SPILLS: solvents can be mopped up with lots of lab tissue paper (allow paper to dry in fume hood, wear gloves) or left to evaporate with a clear NO ENTRY sign on the door.
-For work with acid, familiarise yourself with the spill kit in P426 before working, and use the kit in the event of a significant spill.
+In the event of a large solvent or chemical spillage, we have face masks with suitable filters to deal with most situations.
+Should you have a large spill outside a fume cupboard, please be aware that these resources are available within the department.
+Please contact John Horsler in the first instance should you need to use these resources.

 Training on equipment.